St Swithun's Church, Worcester: Interior

 The interior consists of a single cell with no division between the nave and the chancel.
 The roof is rib vaulted, and is decorated with roundels containing Gothic motifs and the heads of putti.
 The chancel contains a screen supported by four Doric columns.
 At the west end is a canted gallery supported by square fluted wooden pillars.
 Behind it sits the organ.
 All the windows contain leaded lights, other than the east window which has late 19th-century stained glass by Henry Eginton.
 The altar is made from wrought iron.
 On the right side of the nave is a three-decker wooden pulpit, which is reached by a spiral staircase.
 Above the pulpit is an elaborately carved tester with a crown supporting a pelican feeding her young.
 In front of the pulpit is a pew containing the elaborate mayor's chair and a sword rest, and throughout the rest of the church there are panelled box pews.
 The font is in a box pew to the right of the west entrance.
 It consists of a white marble bowl on a stem, with a mahogany cover.
 Around the church are a number of monuments, the oldest dating from 1627.
 The organ originally dates from 1736, but it has been modified since to create the current two-manual organ.
-The first modifications were made in about 1760, then more were carried out in 1795 by William and Robert Gray, in 1844 by John Nicholson, and in 1955, also though to be by Nicholson.
+The first modifications were made in about 1760, then more were carried out in 1795 by William and Robert Gray, in 1844 by John Nicholson, and in 1955, also thought to be by Nicholson.
 In 2008, because of its historical importance, it was awarded a Grade I Certificate by the British Institute of Organ Studies and underwent a full restoration by Goetze and Gwynn in 2009–10.
 There is a ring of six bells.
 Three of these were cast locally in about 1420.
 The other three were cast by John Martin in 1654.
 There is another bell that is unused; it was cast by Abraham Rudhall II in 1720.